friflo/Friflo.Json.Fliox/README.md

 - Compatible to .NET Standard.
     That is: .Net Core, .NET 5, .NET Framework, Mono, Xamarin (iOS, Mac, Android), UWP, Unity
 - No unsafe code in CLR library
+- No global state like `static` variables to avoid side effects.
+A typical candidate would by the `TypeStore` class.
+  Avoiding this ensures an application to control its live time and guarantees that unit tests are free from side effect.
+  `TypeStore` is thread safe and could be used as a `static` among multiple threads in an application if wanted.
 - Fail safe in case of JSON and application errors
 - No dependencies to 3rd party libraries.
   Except when compiling within Unity with **UNITY_BURST** it requires